 Section 2 – Special Membership Meeting: Special membership meetings of the MSAC may be called by the Board of Officers at any time.

 Section 3 – Voting: At all membership meetings of the MSAC each member shall have one (1) vote, and may take part and vote in person or by proxy.
 A quorum will consist of those members present, plus those proxies which may be exercised by members present.

 Section 4 – Quorum: A majority of the voting members of the Board of Officers shall constitute a quorum for all purposes during a meeting.

 Section 1 – Committees: In addition to such committees as may be specified in these Bylaws, the Board of Officers may establish such other committees as it may find necessary.

 Section 2 – Membership: The President shall, with the approval of the Board, appoint the Chairs of Committees established.
 Each Committee Chair shall appoint committee members as appropriate to each committee.

 Section 1 – Fiscal and Administrative Years: The fiscal and administrative years of the MSAA shall be determined by the Board of Officers.

-Section 2 –Audit: A financial report shall be made to the members in the annualprinting of the directory.
-Any member may review the budget at anytime with the Treasure.
+Section 2 –Audit: A financial report shall be made to the members in the annual printing of the directory.
+Any member may review the budget at anytime with the Treasurer.

 Section 3 – Order of Business: The order of business at all meetings of the MSAC shall be prescribed by the presiding officer.
 Robert’s Rules of Order shall govern all meetings on any point not covered in the Bylaws or Policies of the Board.